spamhaus/spamassassin-dqs/README.md

 #### Install from FreeBSD ports

-[lrosenman](https://github.com/lrosenman) is mantaining a FreeBSD port of our plugin.
-We don't give support for this port, but if you want to use it the instructions are as follows:
+[lrosenman](https://github.com/lrosenman) maintains a FreeBSD port of our plugin.
+We don't give support for this port, but if you want to use it, the instructions are as follows:

 ```
 	# pkg install spamassassin-dqs
 ```
 and then follow the instructions.

 Or, if using ports: